-Both gold and silver can appear as grey or “dirty” yellow in web, so make sure you apply a gold or silver texture, or a grain (in Photoshop), to illuminate it and make it look like one of these metals.
+Both gold and silver can appear as grey or “dirty” yellow on the web, so make sure you apply a gold or silver texture, or a grain (in Photoshop), to illuminate it and make it look like one of these metals.

-This color is very difficult to use – it does not work great as a primary color, it needs to mixed up with a different color that’s going to bring life to it and shine its light on it.
-Try not to use grey with black and white only, you will appear as very cold and lifeless.
+This colour is very difficult to use – it does not work great as a primary colour, it needs to mix up with a different colour that’s going to bring life to it and shine its light on it.
+Try not to use a grey with black and white only, you will appear very cold and lifeless.

-Grey works great with pastel colors – for delicate look, and with bright colors for optimistic feel and statement.
+Grey works great with pastel colours – for a delicate look, and with bright colours for an optimistic feel and statement.

-There’s many shades of grey and try to be careful when designing for web, as many people won’t see very light grey if their screen isn’t 27’ iMac.
+There are many shades of grey and try to be careful when designing for the web, as many people won’t see very light grey if their screen isn’t 27’ iMac.

-You can choose from clear grey (that’s pure black and white), or warm or cool tones which will compliment their primary colors.
+You can choose from clear grey (that’s pure black and white), or warm or cool tones which will complement their primary colours.